-All Natural Fat Free Whipped ‘Cream’ ~ I’m excited because this dreamy whipped ‘cream’ is fat free, and all natural…just like the post title says.
-Yum.
-And yay!
+All Natural Fat Free Whipped ‘Cream’ ~ this dreamy whipped ‘cream’ is fat free, and delicious!
+It’s a healthy whipped topping that you can feel good about!

 - Put the ice water, egg white, and non-fat dry milk in the bowl of a stand mixer fitted with the whip attachment.
 Beat on high for 4 -5 minutes,until it starts to become thick.
 You may have to stop the machine to scrape down the sides of the bowl at the very beginning to get the milk powder incorporated.